pavithramouli/ChatWithLayerTrial/README.md

 # ChatWithLayerTrial
 A trial swift project with LayerSDK for iOS.

-Will be buggy.
+If you want to test this project, please replace the LQSLayerAppIDString constant in the LayerManager.

 1-1 chat.
 1-n chat.
 Login as any.